balena-io-examples/cloud-relay/README.md

     balena push <myFleet>
 ```

-After the automated provisioning, you should see data flowing through the cloud relay to AWS, like the balenaCloud log display below.
+After the automated cloud provisioning, you should see data flowing through the cloud relay to AWS, like the log output below.

 ```
 sensor  publishing sample: {} {'short_uuid': 'ab24d4b', 'quality_value': '70', 'quality_max': '70', 'signal_level': '-39'}